PSO-1: Mounting system

-The telescopic sight propriety mount is adjustable for tension on the SVD rifle's side rail scope mount.
+The telescopic sight proprietary mount is adjustable for tension on the SVD rifle's side rail scope mount.
 This side rail is a type of dovetail rail known as the Warsaw Pact rail, which has cut-out portions to reduce weight and allow easier installation.
 The side rail mount is an offset mounting that positions the PSO-1 telescopic sight axis to the left side in relation to the receiver center axis.
 The mount has a castle nut that screws into the bottom of the locking lever.
 The spring-loaded portion of the clamp has to be pressed down to tighten or loosen the castle nut as needed.

 The telescopic sight is factory matched to the rifle by engraving the scope's serial number on to the butt stock of the SVD rifle.
 Commercial Russian Tigr rifles (based on the SVD military rifle) have the serial number of the rifle engraved in to the PSO-1M2 scope's side mount.